SajinaPK/AWS_Learning/Solution_Architect/03_EC2_Fundamentals/EC2.md

         - Anything you can think of
     - The EC2 User Data Script runs with the **root user**

+- **Notes**
+    - In order to use SSH to access your EC2 instance, create a key pair and attach it to the instance when creating it
+    - As a n/w rule in the security group, created by the console directly called launch-wizard-1, we need to allow SSH from anywhere.
+    - Also we can allow HTTP traffic from the internet if we want to.
+    - For EBS volumes attached with the EC2 instance you can enable delete on termination option.
+    - If you stop and then restart the instance the Public IP may change, Private IP will remain same
+    - Never enter your IAM API key, the Access Key ID and the Secret Access key into an EC2 Instance (with aws configure command) instead use IAM roles.

 # EC2 Instance

 - AWS has the following naming convention: **m5.2xlarge**